 How to Get Life Insurance if You Chew Tobacco

 There are some life insurance companies who realize that the occasional cigar, cigarette, dip of chewing tobacco or piece of nicotine gum poses a smaller health risk than heavy smokers or those who chew regularly.

 Some of the more lenient life insurance companies will allow infrequent tobacco use so long as you don’t test positive for nicotine in your blood.
 There are other insurers that will give you non-smoker rates if you test positive for nicotine, but don’t smoke cigarettes.

 The simplest way to find these more lenient life insurers is to work with an independent agent.
 A local member agent can help you assess options for life insurance coverage, even if you regularly chew tobacco.

 If you chew tobacco, life insurance carriers all have their own methods to rate your risk of having to file a claim.
 Some of the more important variables include:

 Tobacco chewers are treated more leniently by some insurance carriers than others, so it pays to look around and find these more lenient companies.
-The easiest way to find chew life insurance for your needs and budget is to contact an independent agent in the Trusted Choice Network.
+The easiest way to find chew life insurance for your needs and budget is to contact an independent agent in our Network.
 These agents can research numerous companies in order to find the coverage you need.